bwang1008/Rubik-Cube/README.md

 I am aware that many such virtual Rubik's Cube solvers exist elsewhere.
 Inspiration for this project is from https://www.youtube.com/watch?v=f9smvQ5fc7Q and https://www.youtube.com/watch?v=IM2czqavlWM by Code Bullet.
 The general outline followed is the reduction method, given by https://ruwix.com/twisty-puzzles/big-cubes-nxnxn-solution/.

 Starter code for setting up OpenGL is fully attributed to Professor Etienne Vouga, used from previous projects from Graphics class.

+Warning: On high speeds, solving the cube will have lots of flashing color.
+Please be careful!